jimCresswell/general-JS-test-automation-demo/README.md

 These have a different intent from the contract tests.
 On the consumer side they test the whole consumer service rather than just the module that talks to the provider service.
 On the provider side they test all provider service end-points whereas the contract tests by design only test the interactions and returned payload data required by the consumer service.

 ##### Consumer
 `yarn test:e2e:consumer` Consumer end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
 Where a network interaction is tested HTTP calls and responses are mocked with [Axios Mock Adapter](https://github.com/ctimmerm/axios-mock-adapter).
 Returned HTML is parsed with [Cheerio](https://github.com/cheeriojs/cheerio).
+These tests are in the [consumer/e2e_test](consumer/e2e_test) directory.

 ##### Provider
 `yarn test:e2e:provider` Provider end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
 These tests are in the [provider/e2e_test](provider/e2e_test) directory.